Welcome to our definitive open water swimming beginner’s guide – packed with practical tips and insight to help you get started.

 Consider your equipment

 The type of event you are undertaking will determine the right equipment you will need.
 Having the right gear will also help with overcoming anxiety in the water.
 Planning will bring things under control.
+You can find our guide to cold water swimming kit here.

 A wealth of specific wetsuits are available from beginner to advanced from many brands at various price points.
 If you are buying a triathlon-specific wetsuit, providing it fits correctly, they are almost certainly going to be suitable as the sport (and its products), are very well developed.
 Even a budget suit these days will have solid technology and flexibility in the right areas to get you started.